-First, we are generally in support of the base budget request and the four EIRs, and in particular Items related to public information.
+First, we are generally in support of the base budget request and the six EIRs, and in particular Items related to public information, transparency and compliance history

-First, we fully support Item No. 2 (Increase Access to Public Records), which requests additional funding to increase public access to the agency's most requested agency records.
-The project would involve imaging, document review, redaction, and placement of the records on the TCEQ records online portal.
+To start with, we fully support Item No. 2 (Increase Access to Public Records), which requests additional funding to increase public access to the agency's most requested agency records.
+The project would involve imaging, document review, redaction, and placement of the records on the

+TCEQ records online portal.
 In accordance with the law, confidential information must be redacted from the original agency records prior to making them available to the public.
 The Sunset Advisory Commission's Staff Report noted the need for improvements to the information the agency provides on its website.
 This exceptional item request would increase the number of records available to the public on the Internet.
-The project cost is estimated at \$3,573,590 in FY 2024 and \$3,573,590 in FY 2025.
+The project cost is estimated at \$3,573,590 in FY 2024 and \$3,573,590 in FY 2025, for a total of \$7,147,700.

-Second, we fully support Item No. 4 (Agency Website Usability Enhancements) As part of the Sunset Commission's review in Major Issue 1, improvements to TCEQ's agency website were detailed to assist in usability and ease of access to data for the public, The public frequently has trouble finding permits, applications and public meetings and this enhancement would make a more responsive agency.
+Second, we fully support revised EIP No. 3 (Agency Website Usability Enhancements) As part of the Sunset Commission's review in Major Issue 1, improvements to TCEQ's agency website were detailed to assist in usability and ease of access to data for the public, The public frequently has trouble finding permits, applications and public meetings and this enhancement would make a more responsive agency.
 The agency is requesting \$5,659,289 in FY 2024 and \$618,789 in FY 2025 for these website enhancements.
 In addition, the agency is requesting 9.0 FTEs to maintain and develop content and ensure cross functionality.